Home » Course » Main Course

 However, if you do not own a wok, I highly recommend a large (as large as possible) skillet, especially non-stick ones where the sides are taller.

-• Cook under high heat!
-Turn your heat up as high as possible.
+• Cook under high heat: turn your heat up as high as possible.
 Yep, until it feels like you are heating up the house.
 But please, practice caution. 🙂 Fried rice tastes the BEST when it is cooked under high heat, because the slightly charred flavor is achieved through high heat.
 Using appliances that retain heat well will help!

-• Do not crowd the wok/skillet.
-If you don’t have a large enough wok or skillet, consider cooking this in two batches.
+• Do not crowd the wok/skillet: if you don’t have a large enough wok or skillet, consider cooking this in two batches.
 If you are doubling this recipe, definitely cook them in two batches.
 You want to have enough room to move the fried rice around while it cooks.

 For more general stir frying tips, where some tips are more applicable to this Thai Pineapple Fried Rice recipe than others, check out my article – 8 Tips to a Great Stir Fry.